 In Caprenter’s oeuvre, Madness is also an experiment, the sight and sound of an artist unraveling his aesthetic.
 The absorbing and glacial perfection of Carpenter’s earlier works like Halloween and The Thing (better films both) channeled from arctic pillars of tightly etched minimalism and devout contributions of negative space.
 Here, however, an exercise in outré temperament mushrooms into a kaleidoscope of cracked mirror cinema, an askew view of a world of startlingly ambiguous subjectivity that infects the mind with disarray and visualizes sociological and mental pandemonium in nothing less than formal disarray.
 It reveals Carpenter as no fan of the haven of Hollywood style but also no devout acolyte of his own patented chilly freak-show minimalism.

 Although the film’s current is primarily fast-and-loose (a shift first emblematic in Big Trouble or They Live), the playfulness camouflages a thoughtful and judicious slackening of the continuity style and unpacking of the formal categories by which cinema functions.
-The visual theatrics camouflage Carpenters disenchantment with the Hollywood status quo, discharging the reality principle from duty and then discharging emissions of Hollywood’s worst enemy: conscious, interruptive style.
-Drawing blood from the vein of Italian giallo flicks, for which cinema was always a lurid clay to be marionetted rather than lucid material to reckon with narrative cohesion, In the Mouth of Madness is an impish work of indelible wickedness.
+The visual theatrics camouflage Carpenter’s disenchantment with the Hollywood status quo, discharging the reality principle from duty and then discharging copious emissions of Hollywood’s worst enemy: conscious, interruptive, brutally baroque style.
+Drawing blood from the vein of Italian giallo flicks, films for which cinema was always a lurid clay to be marionetted experimentally, In the Mouth of Madness is an impish work of indelible wickedness.
 A cautionary tale about Stephen King fundamentally speaks my language, and thankfully, Carpenter knows his.